© All Rights Reserved clara001

 The temperature of the lake surface reaches 37-38 °C and it does not go below 24-26 °C even in winter, which makes it suitable for bathing all the year round.
 Its temperature is the result of the cold and warm springs’ water gushing from the depth of the earth, which get mixed in the spring cave at a rate of 410 litres of water per second.
 Due to this abundance, the whole amount of water in the lake gets replenished every three days.

-Alternatively, Balaton Airport is served by Ryanair from London, and other carriers operating flights from Germany.
+Alternatively, Balaton Airport is served by Lufthansa, Germania flights from Germany.
 The airport itself is located at the western end of Lake Balaton close to the city of Keszthely.

 From Budapest, you must take form the "Keleti" or "Déli" station with the destination Keszthely, because Hévíz does not have a train station.
 From Keszthely you can get there with the bus.
 You can find the schedule at the Elvira website.
 You can find many international lines too.